mijoo308/CIMR/README.md

 # CIMR
 Crop big Image and Merge detection Results .
-A tool for support object detection.
+A tool for object detection.